aselshall/rm/hw/class-presentation1.md

  - Ensure your slides are clear, concise, and visually engaging
  - You will present on **17-Sep or 19-Sep**.
 Reserve your time slot by writing your name on [this spreadsheet](https://docs.google.com/spreadsheets/d/1G-99MJ8G02TWRa-Wj1ddzGLvPtAC-wa310zh5G30alo/edit?usp=sharing), first come, first served
  - This presentation is not graded, but your presentation and active participation in the discussions contribute to your participation grade.
+ - Upload your presentation on Canvas before class

 ## Presentation content